-- √ Keep the device secure and damage-free. - ✓ Notify the teacher immediately if anything occurs with the device issued. - √ Do not loan the device to anyone else. - √ Do not leave the device unattended. - √ Keep the device from the table, desk edges, or floor. - ✓ Do not stack objects on top of the device. - √ Charge the device nightly and return it to school each day. - Only use the device for school-appropriate tasks.
-Chattooga County Schools are not liable for student misuse of devices for inappropriate
+- Notify the teacher immediately if anything occurs with the device issued. - Jo not loan the device to anyone else. - ✓ Do not leave the device unattended. - ✓ Keep the device from the table, desk edges, or floor. - ✓ Do not stack objects on top of the device. - ✓ Charge the device nightly and return it to school each day. - Only use the device for school-appropriate tasks.
+Chattooga County Schools are not liable for student misuse of devices for inappropriate tasks.